cmcunningham27/MySQL-Employee_Tracker/README.md

 ## Installation
 ---
 1. Clone the repository in terminal
-2. Run npm i in terminal
+2. Run "npm i" in terminal
-3. Run node server.js in terminal
+3. Run "node server.js" or "npm start" in terminal
 4. You will be prompted with choices and questions.
 The app is working!
 ## Usage
 ---